Instagram: Instagram Stories

 In May 2017, Instagram expanded the augmented reality sticker feature to support face filters, letting users add specific visual features onto their faces.
 Later in May, TechCrunch reported about tests of a Location Stories feature in Instagram Stories, where public Stories content at a certain location are compiled and displayed on a business, landmark or place's Instagram page.
 A few days later, Instagram announced "Story Search", in which users can search for geographic locations or hashtags and the app displays relevant public Stories content featuring the search term.

 In June 2017, Instagram revised its live-video functionality to allow users to add their live broadcast to their story for availability in the next 24 hours, or discard the broadcast immediately.
 In July, Instagram started allowing users to respond to Stories content by sending photos and videos, complete with Instagram effects such as filters, stickers, and hashtags.
 Stories were made available for viewing on Instagram's mobile and desktop websites in late August 2017.

 On December 5, 2017, Instagram introduced "Story Highlights", also known as "Permanent Stories", which are similar to Instagram Stories, but don't expire.
 They appear as circles below the profile picture and biography and are accessible from the desktop website as well.
 In June 2018, the daily active story users of Instagram had reached 400 million users, and monthly active users had reached 1 billion active users.

+In December 2024, Instagram announced that it was trialing a feature designed to help users reconnect with content they may have missed from their mutual followers.
+This new functionality showcases unseen Story Highlights at the end of the Stories tray, which is situated at the top of the feed.
+By doing so, users can easily access curated Stories from the past week that they might not have seen previously.
+Importantly, this feature will only display Story Highlights—curated collections of Stories saved by users—rather than standard Stories that disappear after 24 hours.
+Users will only be able to view these Highlights after they have gone through all current Stories in their tray, meaning that those who follow many accounts may find it challenging to see these updates.

+Interface redesign tests (2025)

+In September 2025, Instagram began testing a Reels-first user interface in India and South Korea.
+The redesign displays the Reels page as the default home tab, with Stories remaining at the top and the direct messages (DM) button moved to the center of the navigation bar.
+The Reels tab now occupies the second position in the navigation, while a new Following tab sits alongside it, offering three feed options: “All” (recommended posts and Reels from followed accounts), “Friends” (content from mutual connections), and “Latest” (the newest posts and Reels).
+Meta stated that the test would initially reach a limited number of users, with plans for a global rollout depending on feedback.